 20. Sell stuff on marketplaces

 Amazon, eBay, Etsy, Facebook Marketplace, and Bonanza are all viable platforms where you can turn a profit selling stuff.
-By “stuff” we mean anything in demand that customers are actively looking for that has the potential to bring in revenue.
+By “stuff” we mean anything in demand customers are actively looking for that has the potential to bring in revenue.

 As an at-home business, flipping items on online marketplaces is one of the easiest businesses to start.
 Once you open an account and figure out how to list your prices and upload images, you can be well on your way to selling your first item.
 No large inventory or costly overhead is necessary.